-When you think of the Maldives, you may think of super luxury accommodation, beautiful clear waters, white sandy beaches and adults only.
+When you think of the Maldives, you may think of a super luxury all-inclusive holiday, beautiful clear waters, white sandy beaches and adults only.
 You’d be right about everything except the adult only part.

-We had been to the Maldives before having kids and knew just how amazing it was so when we were booking our December 2018 Sri Lanka flights with Emirates, we thought it would be a great idea to tag on a free stopover in the Maldives.
-When it came to looking at accommodation, the prices were eye-wateringly expensive because it was over New Year but we managed to find that the Centara Grand had a special offer on which was not being matched by the tour operators.
+Luckily, we managed to find that the Centara Grand had a special offer on that was not being matched by the tour operators.
 Always check with the hotel direct in case they have a better offer on.
-We Googled and found it was consistently ranked as one of the most family friendly resorts with great reviews so we took the plunge and booked.
+We Googled and found it was consistently ranked as one of the most family-friendly resorts with great reviews so we took the plunge and booked.

 If you are considering a family holiday to the Maldives, keep reading for our review of the Centara Grand.

 Transfers to the resort are by seaplane.
 If you go to the Centara desk at Male airport, staff will look after you and take you to the seaplane check-in desk.
 The flight is around 30 mins and if you have a window seat, you will have beautiful views as you fly over the other islands.
 We arrived into Male too late to get a transfer that night so we stayed in a cheap airport hotel for our first night in the Maldives.